Here is the step-by-step tutorial to getting started BalenaEtcher to know how you can use Etcher for creating bootable USB flash drives.

 Step 4: Select the connected USB flash drive on BalenaEtcher

 Next, choose the USB flash drive that you want to make bootable.
-If only a single USB storage device is connected, it will be automatically be selected, else you can click on ‘Change’ to choose a different USB flash drive connected to the system.
+If only a single USB storage device is connected, it will automatically be selected, else you can click on ‘Change’ to choose a different USB flash drive connected to the system.

 Just select the desired USB storage device and click on ‘Continue’.